shasankp000/PySQL/README.md

  >Json config file is auto-generated on first-time run.

- >After installation of mariadb on termux, just run mariadb and do CREATE USER "username"@"localhost" IDENTIFIED BY "PASSWORD"; (works on mysql as well, all            platforms)
+ >After installation of mariadb on termux, just run mariadb and do CREATE USER "username"@"localhost" IDENTIFIED BY "PASSWORD"; (on a different session, by swiping left and tapping on new session) (works on mysql as well, all platforms)

  >Commands are available in the embedded user manual as well

+ >For more info on changing sessions in Termux and general usage go to https://wiki.termux.com/wiki/User_Interface